 Bone Grafting in Shoreline WA

-The maxillary sinuses are behind your cheeks and above of your upper back teeth.
+The maxillary sinuses are located behind your cheeks and above your upper back teeth.
 Sometimes, after an upper back tooth is removed and the socket heals, only a thin layer of bone will remain under the sinus.
-When the sinus floor is thin, grafting to the area may be necessary before implants can be placed.
+In this instance, grafting to the area may be necessary before implants can be placed.

 If you need to have a dental bone graft, call North Sound Oral Surgery Phone Number 206-542-1313 to schedule your bone grafting consultation with Dr. Hooe.

-In some cases, when teeth have been missing for extended periods of time, the bone remaining in the area may become too narrow and/or too short for implant placement.
+In some cases, especially when teeth have been missing for extended periods of time, the bone remaining in the area may become too narrow and/or too short for implant placement.
 In these instances, small, carefully prepared and fitted grafts can be placed at the implant sites to provide adequate bone thickness and/or height.

 North Sound Oral Surgery Phone Number 206-542-1313 Book Online Patient Registration